E010

 Possible Causes

-Debris jammed behind front bumper, Broken bumper spring or mount, Faulty bumper microswitch or sensor strip, Loose bumper sensor cable
+Debris jammed behind the front bumper, Broken bumper spring or mount, Faulty bumper microswitch or sensor strip, Loose bumper sensor cable

 How to Fix / Troubleshooting